Go Tell the Spartans: Plot

-A patrol led by Courcey unexpectedly finds Vietnamese women and children despite intelligence denying the presence of civilians in the area.
-Lincoln is wounded that evening by a VC attack on Muc Wa and Courcey leads an ambush patrol that kills a VC mortar crew.
+A patrol led by Courcey unexpectedly finds Vietnamese women and children, despite intelligence denying the presence of civilians in the area.
+Lincoln is wounded that evening by a VC attack on Muc Wa, and Courcey leads an ambush patrol that kills a VC mortar crew.
 One of the female civilians is among the dead.
-When Barker meets Colonel Minh, the regional military leader, in Saigon he requests three hundred ARVN troops for Muc Wa.
-Minh refuses, claiming the troops are needed to prevent a potential coup in Saigon.
-He then offers the reinforcements in exchange for 1,500 artillery shells.
+When Barker meets Colonel Minh, the regional military leader, in Saigon, he requests three hundred ARVN troops for Muc Wa.
+Minh refuses, claiming that the troops are needed to prevent a potential coup in Saigon.
+He then offers the reinforcements, in exchange for 1,500 artillery shells.

-Muc Wa is attacked again and Lieutenant Hamilton is killed after ignoring Oleonozski's warnings against trying to rescue a wounded man left behind by a combat patrol.
+Muc Wa is attacked again, and Lieutenant Hamilton is killed after ignoring Oleonozski's warnings against trying to rescue a wounded man left behind by a combat patrol.
 Oleonozski commits suicide the next day.
-Barker requests withdrawing the US advisors from Muc Wa but General Harnitz refuses, and Barker reluctantly sends Olivetti to take command at Muc Wa.
+Barker requests a withdrawal of the US advisors from Muc Wa, but General Harnitz refuses, and Barker reluctantly sends Olivetti to take command at Muc Wa.
 The outpost is hit again by an unexpectedly strong Viet Cong attack.
 Only the arrival of US helicopter gunships saves the outpost from being overrun.

-Harnitz finally orders Barker to withdraw all American troops from Muc Wa, believed to be besieged by the 1,000-strong 507th Viet Cong battalion.
+Harnitz finally orders Barker to withdraw all American troops from Muc Wa, as it's believed to soon be besieged by the 1,000-strong 507th Viet Cong battalion.
 The South Vietnamese and walking wounded are to be abandoned.
-Barker volunteers to stay and help evacuate these troops.
-Cowboy kills some Vietnamese civilians that Courcey brought into the base camp after they stole weapons and tried to escape.
-A teenage girl, who Courcey tried to befriend, escapes and informs the VC of the Americans' evacuation plans.
-Barker and Courcey begin the withdrawal after dark under cover of artillery fire.
-The group is ambushed and Barker is killed by the waiting VC, led by the teenage girl.
+Barker volunteers to stay and help evacuate these people.
+Cowboy kills some Vietnamese civilians who Courcey brought into the base camp after they stole weapons and tried to escape.
+A teenage girl who Courcey tried to befriend escapes and informs the VC of the Americans' evacuation plans.
+Barker and Courcey begin the withdrawal after dark, while under cover of artillery fire.
+The group is ambushed and Barker is killed by the waiting VC, who are led by the teenaged girl.
 A wounded Courcey, the only survivor, is hidden in bushes by an elderly militiaman.

-The next day Courcey finds Barker and the South Vietnamese soldiers stripped of their uniforms and weapons.
+The next day, Courcey finds Barker and the South Vietnamese soldiers stripped of their uniforms and weapons.
 Courcey staggers into the French graveyard where he encounters the one-eyed VC scout.
 The badly wounded VC raises his rifle at Courcey, then drops it, exhausted.
 Courcey wanders out of the graveyard onto the dirt road leading away from the ruins of Muc Wa.